tbotnz/netpalm/README.md

 - change webserver
 - improve textfsm capabilities
 - introduce kubernetes based stateful set
-- Write how to on adding your own custom FSM templates (all existing ntc-templates are installed during the build process)
+- write how to on adding your own custom txtFSM templates (all existing ntc-templates are installed during the build process)
+- refactor documentation

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.